Vol. 62, 2023

 markers and the biological significance of their differential

-expression between sexes require further exploration.
+expression require further exploration.

 Key words: Comparative transcriptome analysis,